forestryio/forestry.io/hugo/content/blog/instant-production-ready-scaffolding-with-create-static-site.md

 ## Directory Structure

-If you're used to bootstrapping a new site with `hugo new` or `jekyll new`, things will look a bit different here.
+If you're accustomed to bootstrapping a new site with `hugo new` or `jekyll new`, things will look a bit different here.
 You will find the standard Hugo or Jekyll files in the `site/` subdirectory.
 Your assets (CSS, JS, and images) are located in the `src/` subdirectory, and the generated site (after running `npm run build`) will be generated in the `dist/` subdirectory.

 {{% tip %}}
 ### Importing to Forestry